 People often believe that dementia patients cannot make an estate plan.
 This is not always true.
 Depending on the degree of the dementia, it may be possible to create a plan which will save the patient and family endless headaches.
 If a patient in early dementia is able to sign a power of attorney for health care and property, they can often avoid the need for a guardianship.
 A properly drafted power of attorney may even allow an agent to protect some assets from Medicaid for the benefit of a community spouse.

 Identifying these people is good, but the goal is to actually help them.
 Fortunately, almost every problem described in this article can be avoided with fairly simple and inexpensive planning.
 So, how can you make a difference?
 Here are 3 things you can try:

-- Ask if they have a will or trust agreement.
 People are often confused about what they have and don’t have.
 They may have signed a power of attorney when they entered the hospital, but they don’t really know if they were supposed to do something else.
 This is the time to ask them (or better yet a spouse) to dig out the documents and see if they are in order.
 Family members are often hesitant to ask about these things because they don’t want to seem like they are interested in the money at a difficult time.
 But an outsider can ask the question without seeming greedy.

-- Encourage them to get it done.
 Procrastination does not stop at a certain age.
 Care providers are often in a position to recognize the urgency of the situation even when the patient does not.
 Gentle encouragement can make the difference.